-Most patients have fever, sore throat, odynophagia, and swelling in the neck down to the hyoid bone.
+Most patients with a parapharyngeal abscess have fever, sore throat, odynophagia, and swelling in the neck down to the hyoid bone.

 Anterior space abscesses cause trismus and induration along the angle of the mandible, with medial bulging of the tonsil and lateral pharyngeal wall.

 Posterior space abscesses cause swelling that is more prominent in the posterior pharyngeal wall.
 Trismus is minimal.
 Posterior abscesses may involve structures within the carotid sheath, possibly causing rigors, high fever, bacteremia, neurologic deficits, and massive hemorrhage caused by carotid artery rupture.

 Diagnosis of Parapharyngeal Abscess